core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For severely constrained devices, it may be infeasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.

 An endpoint may admit a maximum number of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
 After reaching that limit, the endpoint has to delete a current Recipient Context to install a new one (see {{ssec-loss-mutable-context-overflow}}).
-It is up to the application to define policies for Recipient Contexts to delete.
+It is up to the application to define the maximum number of Recipient Contexts for a same Security Context as well as policies for deleting Recipient Contexts.

 ## Establishment of Security Context Parameters ## {#ssec-establishment-context-parameters}